mochaMM/guideline/source_en/Security/OAuth.rst

 In conventional client-server type authentication model, the third-party application performs authentication by using user authentication information (user name and password etc.) in order to access the resources protected on server.

-In other words, user needs to share the authentication information with third party in order to provide the rights to third party applications for accessing the resources; however it has the risk of user窶冱 unintended access and information leakage etc., if there are defects and malicious operations in third party application.
+In other words, user needs to share the authentication information with third party in order to provide the rights to third party applications for accessing the resources; however it has the risks such as unintended access and information leakage by the user, if there are defects and malicious operations in third party application.